ericpriceco/ericpriceco.github.io/_posts/2015-03-20-animate_navbar.md

 ### Demo 2

-This demo is my personal method since it frees the screen of any navigation bars until the user starts to scroll up.
+This demo is my favorite method since it frees the screen of any navigation bars until the user starts to scroll up.
 When they reach the top, it hides itself.
 The same HTML and CSS snippets from the first demo apply here, so I will just show the javascript.

 ### Javascript